• Home

 What is a tent footprint used for?

-♦ One of such options is the so-called fast-fly variant.
+♦ One such option is the so-called fast-fly variant.

 ♦ Having a footprint will keep the tent bottom clean.